PeerJ/groupdocs-php/examples/api-samples/README.md

 * How to return a URL representing a single page of a Document
 * How to generate an embedded Viewer URL for a Document
 * How to share a document to other users
+* How programmatically create and post an annotation into document.
+How to delete the annotation
+* How to list all annotations from document
+* How to add collaborator to doc with annotations
+* How to check the list of shares for a folder
+* How to check the number of document's views
+* How to insert Assembly questionary into webpage
+* How to upload a file into the storage and compress it into zip archive